xebia/essentials/composition-over-inheritance.md

 ### Motivation

-When some behavior of a domain object can change with other features remaining the same.
+When some behaviour of a domain object can change with other features remaining the same.

 ### Applicability

-Whenever class hierarchies are being created to specialize behavior then behavior could be extracted in an interface.
-The primary object would delegate the behavior to interface implementations.
+Whenever class hierarchies are being created to specialize behaviour then behaviour could be extracted in an interface.
+The primary object would delegate the behaviour to interface implementations.

 This approach avoids the number of classes to be created.
-Same set of classes composed differently give different run-time behavior.
+Same set of classes composed differently give different run-time behaviour.

 ### Application

-Design classes to use interfaces for variable behavior and delegate the behavior to a concrete class.
+Design classes to use interfaces for variable behaviour and delegate the behaviour to a concrete class.

 ### Consequences

-Lesser number of classes and multiple behavior with composition.
+Lesser number of classes and multiple behaviour with composition.

 Extensibility